azuredevcollege/trainingdays/day7/challenges/challenge-2.md

 endpoints/mssqlsvr      10.244.0.5:1433                                                 8m22s
 ```

 This looks pretty good!
 The services we added have been created and also their corresponding endpoints point to the correct pod IP addresses.

 In case of the `contactsapi` service/endpoint, it finds multiple pods/IP addresses to route traffic to.
 From now on, we could use the service name to call our pods, e.g. <http://contactsapi:8080>.

-Now, there is one more step to do, before we can test the setup: adjust the connection string of the "myapi" deployment.
+Now, there is one more step to do, before we can test the setup: adjust the connection string of the `myapi` deployment:

 ```yaml
 [...]